 The bill amends existing Louisiana law regarding carbon dioxide sequestration by introducing new definitions and requirements aimed at enhancing emergency preparedness, groundwater quality monitoring, and financial security related to potential contamination.
 It defines "public water system" and "transmission pipeline," and mandates that both storage facility operators and transmission pipeline operators develop emergency and remedial response plans, which must be shared with local governing authorities.
-Additionally, the bill requires annual training exercises for operators and local fire departments to ensure readiness for potential emergencies.
+Additionally, the bill requires annual training exercises for operators and ensures that local fire departments are equipped to respond to emergencies related to carbon dioxide injection or transportation.

 HB696 Engrossed: 30:2(A)